jeffrose/emitter/docs/API.md

 Adds a *many time* listener for the specified event `type`.
 If no `type` is given the listener will be triggered any event `type`.
 After the listener is invoked the specified number of `times`, it is removed.

+No checks are made to see if the `listener` has already been added.
+Multiple calls passing the same combination `type` and `listener` will result in the `listener` being added multiple times.

 ####`Emitter.prototype.many( times, listener ) -> Emitter`

 ```javascript